MrBenJ/modern-js-by-example/book/002-variables.md

 console.log(i); // => array.length
 ```

 The `i` variable is still able to be accessed outside of the `for` loop because it's function scoped.
-If we used `let` instead, this would happen instead:
+If we used `let`, this would happen instead:

 ```js